radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 > [!NOTE]
 >
-> The naming convention for resource groups is `app-group-name` for groups container applications and application resources and `env-group-name` for environments and their recipes.
+> The naming convention for resource groups is `app-app-name-env-name` for groups container applications and application resources and `env-env-name` for environments and their recipes.
+For example, the `shoestore` application deployed to `prod-east` and `prod-west` is stored in the `app-shoestore-prod-east` and `app-shoestore-prod-west` resource groups.
 "Resource group" is the long name and should be used in the UI and documentation.
 "Group" is the short name used in CLI commands or other technical contexts.

 > [!NOTE]
 >